aidn3/hypixel-guild-discord-bridge/README.md

 "Webhooks can send messages to a text channel without having to log in as a bot."
 It is used if the targeted community isn't within the admins' jurisdiction.
-Used to avoid giving any account login information (e.g. password, tokens, etc) or running the cluster in one server.
+Used to avoid giving any account login information (e.g. password, tokens, etc.) or running the cluster in one server.

 ### Receive Messages